EstherPlomp/TNW-PhD-Newsletters/README.md

 - [Find different CLI tools](https://twitter.com/rust4bio/status/1479817227964760066) for **bioinformatics**.
 - The Protein Data Bank in Europe (PDBe) and PDBe Knowledge Base (PDBe-KB) have tools available to **analyse binding sites in protein structures** (see the [recordings of a webinar](https://www.ebi.ac.uk/training/events/guide-analysing-binding-sites-protein-structures) they hosted on this topic).

+# Other
+- In case you want to know what data Elsevier collects from you, read [the blogpost ‘Welcome to Hotel Elsevier: you can check-out any time you like … not](https://eiko-fried.com/welcome-to-hotel-elsevier-you-can-check-out-any-time-you-like-not/)!